 The disaster team at CSS is committed to responding to the disaster-related needs of families, communities and parishes in western South Dakota.
 We are currently working with the Long-term Recovery Groups in Burke and Custer; see related photos above.
 We are also helping to organize community organizations that will have the ability to respond to a disaster in their area.
 Maynard Konechne, who is the statewide Disaster Chairman for the Knights of Columbus, is working diligently to enlist volunteers to assist in this endeavor.
 Also, Catholic Charities USA is assisting CSS with funding to implement the community management structure that will take the lead in the disaster recovery efforts.

 - Volunteer to serve on the Long-Term Recovery Group in your community.

 - Volunteer to be a case worker to assess needs after a disaster.

-Catholic Social Services has professional licensed counselors available in our main office in Rapid City, at satellite offices in western South Dakota and via telehealth.
+For those impacted by a disaster, Catholic Social Services can provide licensed, professional counselors to meet in our main office in Rapid City, at satellite offices in western South Dakota and via telehealth.

 MAKE A DONATION

-To make a donation to a specific disaster community or area, please indicate your preference on your check and mail to Catholic Social Services, 529 Kansas City Street, Rapid City, SD 57701.
-All disaster donations will only be used for the specified disaster, unless your indicated for general disaster RELIEF.
+To donate to a specific disaster, community or area, please indicate your preference on your check and mail to: Catholic Social Services, 529 Kansas City St, Rapid City, SD 57701.
+All disaster donations will be held in escrow for general disaster relief, unless otherwise specified.